+paragraphs in [insert relevant section of the

+Constitution of the constitution apply to

+committees.

+Chair: The Committee will be jointly Chaired on a

+Chair:

+rotational basis by the CPCA Lead members for

+Housing and for Environment & Change

+Change

+Vice-Chair: A Vice-Chair will be appointed by the

+Environment & Sustainable Communities

+Committee

+Voting: Only the members of the Committee will be

+entitled to vote at meetings (not co- opted

+Members), the Chair does not exercise a

-exercise a casting vote.
+casting vote.

 Any matters that are to be decided by the

 Committee are to be decided by

 consensus of the Committee where

 possible.
 Where consensus is not

 possible the provisions of the

 Constitution shall apply as follows:

-☐ Each Member of the Committee is to
+□ Each Member of the Committee is to

 have one vote and no Member including

 the Chair is to have a casting vote

-□ Co-opted Members cannot vote
+Co-opted Members cannot vote

-☐ Any matter put to a vote will be decided
+Any matter put to a vote will be decided

 on a show of hands.
 A decision will

 require a minimum of 4 voting members

 present and voting

 Quorum: No business shall be transacted unless

-representatives of four Constituent
+representatives of four Constituent Authorities

-Authorities or more are present at a
+or more are present at a meeting

-meeting

 Servicing: The Committee will be serviced by the CPCAs

 Governance Team

 Frequency: Minimum of six meetings per year

 Supported by: The Committee is supported by:

-☐ Regional Place Directors Advisory Group
+Functions (key areas of factor Regional Place Directors Advisory Group

-Functions (key areas of focus Environment & Climate
+Functions (key areas of focus Environment & Climate Climate Action Plan / Doubling Nature

-under Corporate Plan): ☐ Climate Action Plan / Doubling Nature (incl.
+under Corporate Plan): (incl.
 EVs)

-☐ Alternative Fuel Strategy deliverables
+Alternative Fuel Strategy deliverables

-☐ Sustainable agriculture
+□ Sustainable agriculture

-□ Nature restoration
+Nature restoration

-☐ Greater South East Net Zero Programme
+Greater South East Net Zero

+Programme

-☐ Retrofit in Care Homes and Village
+Retrofit in Care Homes and Village

 Halls

 Housing

-☐ Maintain the oversight of the

-build out of the affordable
+Maintain the oversight of the build out of the affordable

 housing programme and the

-re-payment of the Loan Book
+re-payment of the Loans Brokershire

+opportunities to deliver regional

+benefit

-Identify housing initiatives and opportunities to deliver regional benefit Identify housing initiatives and opportunities to deliver regional benefit
+Identify housing initiatives and

+opportunities to deliver regional benefit
-Infrastructure

-□ Power and water sufficiency (e.g. reservoir, renewable energy grid) □ Preservation of infrastructure (e.g. dykes)
+□ Power and water sufficiency (e.g.

+reservoir, renewable energy grid)

+Preservation of infrastructure (e.g. dykes)

+uy (co)

 Social/ Communities

-☐ Enabling creative industries
+Enabling creative industries

-☐ Sustainable Warmth
+Sustainable Warmth

-☐ Supporting partner culture bids, e.g. City of Cambridge Culture
+Supporting partner culture bids, e.g.

+City of Cambridge Culture

-The Committee can approve projects detailed in the Medium-Term Financial Plan marked subject to approval.
+The Committee can approve projects detailed in the Medium-Term Financial Plan marked

+subject to approval.

 Lead Member Functions: Support the Lead Member for Housing and the

-Lead Member for Environment &
+Lead Member for Environment & Climate

-Climate Change by:
+Change by:

-□ Providing advice and support to CPCA activity
+Providing advice and support to CPCA

+activity

-☐ Helping engage with wider stakeholder
+Helping engage with wider stakeholder

 networks and activity

-☐ Identify and scale up existing good
+Identify and scale up existing good

 practice within the CPCA region,

 including cross portfolio working,

 improvements and initiatives

-☐ Identify and secure resources to deliver
+□ Identify and secure resources to deliver

 new opportunities

 Review: Reviewed annually and/or following adoption of

 new Corporate Plan.

-The review process will include consideration of co-opted membership that will support
+The review process will include consideration of

+co-opted membership that will support the

-the Committees remit
+Committees remit.